 Amusingly, on Albert Francis’ birth certificate, in the column headed Informant, signature, description, address was written “Ellen Stacey”, “Da Mother“, “Parkins Reef, Maldon”, a very literal rendering of Ellen’s Irish brogue description written by the registrar as the handwriting is consistent across the page.
-I suspect Ellen could not write which was probably not unusual for a girl from County Cork in Ireland in those days.
+I suspect Ellen could not write which was probably not unusual for a girl from County Limerick in Ireland in those days.
 Here is a copy of this section of the entry, what do you think?

 P.S.
 Read my earlier tribute to the Francis Albert I knew and loved: click here